glaciercoder/ControlTheory/FeedbackControl.md

 # Getting started
 This note is written mainly for learning Feedback Control via reading *Feedback Control of Dynamic Systems* and some papers.
+The pictures, if not marked specially, are from the original book.

 Thanks for fellow xzy's support.